PlayzDev/BlackLung-PoC/README.md

 4. Sends the key, hostname, and the date and time of the victim's PC to a server - (Disabled by default - server script not publicly available).
 5. Encrypts all the files on the C: drive

+<br?

+While there are quite a few features in **_BlackLung-PoC_**, there is no publicly available server script which is needed to run the server that the BlackLung ransomware sends the key and hostname to.
+As for _"when"_ the server script will be made publicly available, the answer unfortunately is **_NEVER_**.
+And the reason for that as I have mentioned above is due to any potential legal issues, as well as potential legal concerns.

 ** **